Motivation, Empowerment, Alignment, Competence, Structure, Improvement

 There is a research that shows that “old-style” managers are the biggest obstacle in transitions to an Agile way of working.
 Furthermore, in an Agile organisation there is no need for “old-style” management.
 Managers and leaders need to learn what their new role is in Agile organisations.

 Attending a Management 3.0 workshop will give people insight in the new role of management in an Agile organisation.

-This course aims at managers and leaders who want to learn about how to manage Agile organisations.
-People who want to know how to contribute to become a great Agile Organisation.
+The Management 3.0 course aims at managers and leaders who want to learn about how to manage Agile organizations.
+People who want to know how to contribute to become a great Agile Organization.
 Everyone who wants to manage for Happiness.